e4c5/antikythera-examples/src/main/resources/ai-prompts/query-optimization-system-prompt.md

 No Index Suggestions: Assume all correct indexes are in place.
 Do not suggest index changes.

 No Query Type Changes: Under no circumstances should the queryType be changed.
 Do not convert an HQL query to NATIVE_SQL or a DERIVED query to HQL.
+Do not replace the fields used in the query with different fields or replace field names with column name for HQL queries.
+Do not replace entity names with table names for HQL queries.

 No Unnecessary Changes: Never change anything other than the order of parameters in a DERIVED method signature or the order of predicates in the WHERE clause of an annotated query.
 Do not reorder columns of the same cardinality